The missing link: an antenna-centric adoption scenario for broadband from space

 IoT Connectivity – Where’s the Value?

 How can connectivity service suppliers generate revenues that are sustainable and scalable from the IoT?
+Value-based approaches are needed to meet the interests of all participants over the longer term.

 Beyond pixel number: Where next for endoscopic imaging capabilities?